DattaSai03/CodeAlpha_DiseasePrediction/README.md

 ✅ Achieved **98.25% accuracy** for Breast Cancer prediction using SVM

-✅ Improved Diabetes prediction accuracy from **75.32% → 76.62%** using data preprocessing techniques
+✅ Improved Diabetes prediction accuracy from **75.32% → 77.92%** using preprocessing, feature scaling, and SMOTE balancing techniques

+✅ Improved Diabetes Recall Score to **80%** for better diabetic patient detection

 ---